 How To Neutralize Green Hair Tones

-If you’ve managed to find yourself with hair a not-so-flattering shade of broccoli as a result of a hair color or toner mishap, your safest option would be to go to your salon and get it professionally taken care of.
+If you’ve managed to find yourself with hair (or your highlights!) a not-so-flattering shade of broccoli as a result of a hair color or toner mishap, your safest option would be to go to your salon and get it professionally taken care of.

 Seriously, quit while you’re ahead.